jakearmendariz/PayPerRead/docs/README.md

 Replace the bracketed items with your information.

-Then our iframe will post a message through the `Window.postMessage` api.
+Then our iframe will post a message through the `Window.postMessage` api when the reader has paid for access.
 You will need to verify that the message's origin is from our domain and that the response is a success.

 The response will be a js object that looks like the following: